aertslab/CREsted-paper/README.md

 ## Figure 4

-**A zebrafish whole organism developmental CREsted model can be used to design cell type-specific enhancers.**
+**Transfer learning from and benchmarking against a large pre-trained sequence-to-function model.**

 ## Figure 5

-**Transfer learning from foundation models gives similar results to training from scratch*.**
+**DeepZebrafish can be used to design cell type-specific enhancers in the whole zebrafish over development.**